 About Amherst College Press

-Amherst College Press produces pathbreaking, peer-reviewed scholarship and makes it available to readers everywhere as digital, open-access work.
-The press publishes titles in Art History and Visual Studies, Latin American Studies, Literary Studies, Music and Sound Studies, and Russian, East European and Eurasian Studies with a deep interest in interdisciplinary scholarship.
-We publish our books on Fulcrum, a platform created by University of Michigan Publishing, allowing narrative to be richly integrated with multimedia and optimized for long-term preservation and accessibility.
+Amherst College Press produces pathbreaking, peer-reviewed scholarship and makes it available to readers everywhere as digital, open-access work and affordable paperback books.
+As a diamond/platinum open-access press, we charge no fees to authors, their institutions, or readers.
+Our books are published on Fulcrum, a platform created by Michigan Publishing, allowing narrative to be richly integrated with multimedia and optimized for long-term preservation and accessibility.

 Amherst College Press is a member of the Association of University Presses and is fully funded by Amherst College.